tripflex/docs/pages/cloud/dedicated/network_ipaliasing/guide.en-gb.md

 ```sh
 systemctl restart systemd-networkd
 ```

+### Fedora 35+ and above

+Fedora now uses keyfiles, previously, NetworkManager stored network profiles in ifcfg format in this directory (/etc/sysconfig/network-scripts/).
+However, the ifcfg format is deprecated.
+By default, NetworkManager no longer creates new profiles in this format.

 ### Ubuntu 17.10 and following

 Each Additional IP address will need its own line in the configuration file.
 The configuration file is called "50-cloud-init.yaml" and is located in /etc/netplan.